blackfennec-org/blackfennec/docs/source/development/extensions/type_extension.rst

 Writing a ViewFactory
 """""""""""""""""""""
 Creating a view is a non-trivial problem.
-This is why BlackFennec does not create them itself.
+This is why Black Fennec does not create them itself.
 Instead you have to register a `ViewFactory` capable of creating a view for your `Type`.

 Luckily creating a view for a `File` is rather simple.
 First, we create the view model and after we can construct the appropriate view.